sohah/VeritestingTransformations/Readme.md

 ### Note:

 This repo used to hold "JavaRanger", it has moved to [here](https://github.com/vaibhavbsharma/java-ranger).
-Going forward this repo contains the implementation of contract discovery described [here](https://github.com/sohah/ContractDiscovery).
-Sept.
-10th 2019.

 # JavaRanger for Symbolic PathFinder